ChesterDevs/chester-devs-website/CONTRIBUTING.md

 # What should I do

 Have a look at [enhancement issues](https://github.com/ChesterDevs/chester-devs-website/labels/enhancement) for a list of ideas on what would be nice to have.
-Altenatively, if you see a mistake or have your own idea run with it.
+Alternatively, if you see a mistake or have your own idea run with it.
 If it's a large piece of work it might be worth getting in touch before you get too far through.

+Most issues can be broken down into Frontend development (Html, CSS, JS) and Backend development (C#).
+If you are more comfortable with one and not the other, mention that in the issue and we can create a project for this to allow more than one person to contribute.

 # How